 “Whale Rider is an exemplary film of feminism and women coming into leadership roles.
 This entire film is example of discrimination between male and female.
 Whale Rider is the story of a female that constantly tries to be the leader of the tribe even though she is a female.
 The biggest gender role breakthrough for this tribe is when Paikea finally becomes the first female leader of the Maori tribe.
 The film “Whale Rider” is an example of gender discrimination.”
 (Dani Colyer, 2014)

 Women’s Environmental Leadership Australia (WELA) is empowering, supporting and funding women’s leadership for our environment and climate action, in order to transform Australia’s response to these crises.
+The WELA 2021 program is now open for applications.
 Find out more about WELA.

 Looking for more films?

 Films about social movement struggles, victories and leaders

 A great list of inspirational films and docos crowdsourced by the Change Agency – featuring films from Australia and around the world.

 James Price Point, Jabiluka, Aboriginal Tent Embassy, Franklin River, Wave Hill walk-off, Green Bans, Freedom Rides, Goolengook forest blockade and more – an amazing list of docos put together by Galilee Rising.
 Get watching!